timacpp/codeson/README.md

 # About the project

-Codeson is an experimental programming language, where everyting is an instruction corresponding to a numeric value.
+Codeson is an experimental programming language, where everything is an instruction corresponding to a numeric value.

 # Example program